AnthonysWebLLC/CodingStandards/README.md

 1. Copy this repository's files to `app/Plugin/CodingStandards`
 1. Load plug in your `app/Config/bootstrap.php`*
 1. `Console/cake CodingStandards.install`** (Do on each server / installation)
-1. Optional: Add `Configure::write('CodingStandards.SERVER_NAME', '<Insert Accessible URL HERE>')` to your `app/Config/bootstrap.php` within the if statement
- 1. This will give you a full url where errors are output
- 1. Will enable CSS style checking (We need to switch the API to uploads to make this not required)

 *Add this code